 - 1. That I am the owner or authorized agent representing the application of the owner and the record title holder(s) of the property described by the tax parcel(s) listed above; - 2.
 That this property constitutes the property for which the above noted petition is being made to the City Of Gainesville; - 3.
 That this affidavit has been executed to serve as posting of the "Notice of Proposed Land Use Action" sign(s) which describes the nature of the development request, the name of the project, the anticipated hearing date, and the telephone number(s) where additional information can be obtained.
-In addition, the applicant has securely posted the sign(s) on the property along each street frontage, at intervals of not more than four hundred, (400) feet, and set back no more than ten (10) feet from the street and visible from the street.
+In addition, the applicant has securely posted the sign(s) on the property along each street frontage, at intervals of not more than four hundred (400) feet, and set back no more than ten (10) feet from the street and visible from the street.
 If the property does not abut a public right-of-way, signs have been placed at the nearest public right-of-way with an indication of the location of the subject property. - 4.
 That the applicant has posted the sign(s) at least fifteen (15) days prior to the scheduled public hearing date; or for Historic Preservation Certificate of Appropriateness applications, at least ten (10) days prior to the scheduled public hearing date. - 5.
-That the applicant shall maintain the signs(s) as provided above until the conclusion of the development review and approval process and that the signs shall be removed within ten (10) days after the final action has been taken on the development application. - 6.
-That I (we), the undersigned authority, hereby certify that the foregoing statements are true and correct.
+That the applicant shall maintain the signs(s) as provided above until the conclusion of the development review and approval process and that the signs shall be removed within ten (10) days after the final action has been taken on the development application.

-8. Applicant (signa ture) - Seth Wood Applicant (print name) STATE OF FLORIDA, RECORDING SPACE COUNTY OF ALACHUA Before me the undersigned, an o fficer duly commissioned by the laws of the State of Florida, o of April 20,22, p ersonally appeared who having been first duly sworn deposes an d says that he/she fully understands the contents of the 1 Trivel ench TRINA LEMNAH Notary Public SIGESFY lorida Public 2: m .
-S. Commission = GG 314838 My Commission expires: Bonced through National Notary Assn.
+6. That I (we), the undersigned authority, hereby certify that the foregoing statements are true and correct.

-Form revised on March 11, 2014.
-Form location. http://www.cityofgainesville.org/PlanningDepartment.aspx
+JIM M SOIL Seth Wood 8.
+Applicant (signa ture) Applicant (print name) STATE OF FLORIDA, RECORDING SPACE COUNTY OF ALACHUA Before me the undersigned, an o fficer duly commissioned by the laws of the State of Florida, o on this 13 17 day of April 2022, p ersonally appeared who having been first duly sworn deposes ar d says that he/she fully understands the contents of the 1 Two land TRINA LEMNAH Public Commission = GG 314838 My Commission expires: My Comm.
+Expires Mar 21, 2023 Bonded through National Notary Assn.
+Form revised on March 11, 201 ityofgainesville.org/PlanningDepartment.a